geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 Holly Spencer is Adatum’s Enterprise Administrator.
 She has recently deployed Microsoft 365 in a virtualized lab environment.
 Now that she has a tenant account set up and has been assigned to the Global Administrator role, she has been asked to review the key administrative functions within Exchange Online, SharePoint Online, and Teams so that she becomes familiar with their functionality and can offer guidance to her IT team on how they can be used throughout Adatum.

 With regard to Microsoft Exchange, Adatum’s CTO has requested that Holly review some of the basic administrative functions in Exchange Online related to mail flow and recipient management.
-Since the Global Administrator role includes the Exchange Online Administrator role, Holly can perform all the tasks in Exchange.
+Since the Global Administrator role includes the Exchange Administrator role, Holly can perform all Exchange-related tasks.

 ### Task 1 – Manage Recipients

-As you continue in your role as Holly Spencer, you are ready to review how to create and manage mail flow recipients.
+As you continue in your role as Holly Spencer, you are ready to review the steps involved in creating and managing mail flow recipients.

 1. You should still be logged into your Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and password **Pa55w.rd**; if not, then do so now.